Centenary of the Armistice of 11 November 1918: Timeline

 Beginning from 09:00 (CET) on 11 November, Macron received guests for the international ceremony at the Élysée Palace.
 At 11:00, church bells across metropolitan and overseas France rang simultaneously, marking the moment the armistice took effect a century earlier.
 The ceremony began at 11:19 after dignitaries gathered at the Arc de Triomphe, following a presidential inspection of troops, a roll call of French soldiers killed in the preceding year and an army choir rendition of the French national anthem.
 It included a performance by cellist Yo-Yo Ma, who played the sarabande from Bach's Suite No. 5 in C minor, followed by the second movement of Ravel's Sonata for Violin and Cello with French violinist Renaud Capuçon.
 Testimonies from witnesses to the armistice were intermittently read out by a group of teenage students.
 Beninese musician Angélique Kidjo sang a variation of the song Blewu by Bella Bellow, paying tribute to colonial troops.
 Macron then delivered a keynote speech in which he denounced nationalism as a "betrayal of patriotism", and warned of the resurgence of "old demons".
 The European Union Youth Orchestra followed with a performance of Ravel's Bolero.
-The ceremony ended with a rekindling of the Tomb to the Unknown Soldier, where Macron also laid a wreath, the "Sonnerie aux morts" and a moment of silence culiminating in the "Cessez-le-feu" bugle call.
+The ceremony ended with a rekindling of the Tomb to the Unknown Soldier, where Macron also laid a wreath, the "Sonnerie aux morts" and a moment of silence culminating in the "Cessez-le-feu" bugle call.
 All international guests were invited immediately afterward to a luncheon at the Élysée Palace, with their consorts gathering at the Palace of Versailles.

 The inaugural Paris Peace Forum was opened at the Grande halle de la Villette in the afternoon, with Macron, Merkel and United Nations Secretary-General António Guterres giving remarks at its plenary session.
 US president Donald Trump did not attend, instead visiting the Suresnes American Cemetery and Memorial as the forum took place, where he made an address before returning to the United States.

 Also on 11 November, the European Broadcasting Union organised a concert at the Royal Opera of Versailles with performances by the Vienna Philharmonic, entitled the "Concert for Peace."
 During a concert in La Force, Dordogne, violinist Pierre Hamel from the Colonne Orchestra performed using a metal violin assembled by soldiers in the trenches.
 A series of religious memorial services were organised for the day, including an international mass at Notre-Dame de Paris, conducted by Archbishop Michel Aupetit.